The AMG M156 engine

 • CLK63 AMG (2007-2009)

 The M156 engine was built by AMG's skilled engineers and technicians at their facility in Affalterbach, Germany.
 AMG's attention to detail and commitment to performance led to the development of a highly robust and responsive engine.
 Each engine was hand-built by a single AMG engineer, ensuring attention to detail and quality.
 AMG used high-strength materials, such as forged pistons and connecting rods, to ensure durability.
 The engine was designed with performance in mind, featuring a dry sump lubrication system and variable valve timing and lift.
-In summary, the AMG M156 engine is a high-performance powerplant that was built to deliver exceptional power and responsiveness.
 While it has some common issues, regular maintenance and proper care can help prevent or address these problems.
 With its rich history, impressive performance characteristics, and widespread use in various Mercedes-AMG models, the M156 engine is a testament to AMG's commitment to performance and excellence.